-To help offset the costs of summer internships, we provide a limited number of stipends to qualified students
+This stipend program is to help offset the costs of unpaid summer internships.
+The Center for Career Engagement provides a limited number of stipends to qualified undergraduate students.

 Undergraduate students can apply for a merit award, up to $1,000, or a need-based award, up to $3,000.
 Award amounts are determined by several factors including, but not limited to:

 - Hours per week

 Financial need status is determined by Student Financial Services.

 Explore this guide to learn more about this opportunity:

 - How to apply

 - Stipend applicants must be current undergraduate students returning full-time for at least one undergraduate semester in the fall after their internship.

 - Be in good academic standing (students on suspension, leave of absence, or gap year do not qualify)

 - Internships must consist of a minimum of 120 total hours between May and August.
 (Examples include 12 hours a week for 10 weeks, 15 hours a week for 8 weeks or 20 hours a week for 6 weeks)